A Pacific creative incubator community

 FOUNDER & PRESIDENT

-From 2012-2018, Nawahine lived between Hawaiʻi and New Delhi, India training in hula, studying North Indian classical music, and creating new performances with artists across North India.
-Working with indigenous artists in India and the continental US motivated her to return home in 2019 to build more opportunities for global exchanges between Native Hawaiians and international indigenous artists.
+From 2012-2018, I lived between Honolulu and New Delhi, India training in hula, studying North Indian classical music, and creating new performances with artists across North India.
+Working with indigenous artists from Northeast India and the continental US motivated me to return home in 2019 to build more opportunities for global exchanges between Native Hawaiians and international indigenous artists.